Anna W. St. John

 Background

-Anna St. John is an experienced litigated whose work focuses on protecting consumers, fighting federal overreach, and protecting Americans from violations of their constitutional rights.
+Anna St. John is an experienced advocate focused on protecting consumers, fighting federal overreach, and protecting the rights of American citizens.
 As a result of her efforts, over $100 million has been returned to consumers and shareholders.

-Anna currently serves as president and general counsel of the Hamilton Lincoln Law Institute (HLLI), where her litigation portfolio includes protection of free speech, religious liberty, and women’s sports programs, as well as multiple cases against federal regulatory overreach and class action abuse.
+Anna currently serves as president and general counsel of the Hamilton Lincoln Law Institute (HLLI), where her litigation portfolio includes cases targeting federal regulatory overreach and class action abuse, as well as protection of free speech, religious liberty, and women’s sports programs.

-Anna’s litigation experience includes complex commercial, contract, and insurance coverage disputes.
+Anna has successfully litigated complex commercial, contract, and insurance coverage disputes.
 She has served as trial counsel, argued before the U.S. Courts of Appeals for the Second, Seventh, Ninth, and D.C.
 Circuits, two state appellate courts, and numerous federal district courts.
-Anna has also represented corporate and individual clients in criminal investigations alleging antitrust violations, unfair trade practices, and financial reporting irregularities.
+She has also represented corporate and individual clients in criminal investigations alleging antitrust violations, unfair trade practices, and financial reporting irregularities.

 Anna began her legal career as a litigator in the Washington, DC, office of Covington & Burling LLP.
 She also served as a law clerk for the Hon.
 Rhesa H. Barksdale of the U.S. Court of Appeals for the Fifth Circuit.